When fear and anxiety get traded for confidence, self-esteem, freedom and healing!

-|WARNING - Many smoking cessation links contain articles, advertisements or other links that will encourage you to use nicotine replacement therapy or NRT (nicotine patch, gum, lozenge, spray or inhaler).
-If you have remained nicotine free for 72 hours then your blood is now 100% nicotine free.
-Your withdrawal symptoms have peaked and are now beginning to gradually subside.
-For you, physical nicotine withdrawal is all but over.
-The best way to guarantee that your cycle of physical withdrawal is a never ending story is to ingest nicotine back into your blood.
-This is the "Law of Addiction."
+WARNING: Expect to encounter advertisements, articles, webpages and still hooked nicotine addicts that will encourage, tease and entice you into giving e-cigs, NRT (the nicotine gum, lozenge or patch) or smokeless tobacco a try.
+If you have stopped using nicotine for 72 hours then your blood and body are now 100% nicotine-free.
+For you, withdrawal has peaked and is beginning to gradually subside.
+For you, the hardest part is over.
+The only way to guarantee that your cycle of physical withdrawal is a never ending story is to introduce nicotine back into your bloodstream.
+It's called the "Law of Addiction."

-You can try and hide from your smoking crave triggers or come to realize that none are longer than three minutes (look at a clock as cessation time distortion is very real and without perspective the minutes can feel like hours), and at the end of each challenge you are being rewarded with the return of another piece of life.
+You can try to hide from your nicotine use cues or come to realize that rarely if ever will any crave episode last longer than three minutes (look at a clock as cessation time distortion is very real and without perspective the minutes can feel like hours), and at the end of each you are rewarded with the breaking of another use cue and return of another slice of life.
 Yes, each challenge overcome teaches your conscious and subconscious mind that another aspect of life is entirely do-able without feeding upon nicotine.

-Fear of failure, fear of success, you are coming home to a rich inner calm that an endless roller-coaster ride of nicotine induced neuro-chemical highs and lows has made long forgotten.
+Fear of failure, fear of success, fear of that next challenge, you are coming home to a rich inner calm that an endless roller-coaster ride of nicotine use highs and lows has made long forgotten.

-With the exception of taking tremendous care with alcohol (which is involved with nearly 50% of relapses), there is no reason to delay reclaiming as many of the times, activities, locations and emotions that you trained your mind to expect the arrival of nicotine as possible.
-We can dread our healing or embrace it/
+With the exception of taking tremendous care with alcohol (which is involved in nearly 50% of relapses), there is no reason to delay reclaiming as many of the times, activities, people, locations and emotions as possible that you trained your mind to expect more nicotine.
+The choice is ours, we can dread our healing or embrace and accelerate it.

-Right now it may be hard to imagine life without nicotine but so long as no nicotine makes its way into your bloodstream you won't have to rely on imagination.
+Right now, it may be hard to imagine life without nicotine but so long as no nicotine makes its way into your bloodstream you won't have to rely on imagination.
 You now have a front row seat as the unimaginable unfolds before you.

 Here are a few links to aid in transforming fear into excitement: